oneeve8/kobble-data/content/Information.md

 Trust:
 You can trust others- You trust information is coming from a source that is trustworthy based on prior experience with a person or their work.
 You trust that the person or information is unbiased and objective.
-You can trust yourself- You have experienced it, observed
+You can trust yourself- You have experienced it, observed it, and tested it for yourself.
+You trust that your own motive is unbiased

 Faith:

 Why do we want to know?